takaebato/rack-dev_insight/README.md

 1. After installing the gem and extension, open the devtools and navigate to the 'RackDevInsight' tab.
 2. Initiate a request in your application from the browser.
-3. The HTTP request/response details and SQL queries executed during the request will be displayed in the panel.
+3. The HTTP request / response details and SQL queries executed during the request will be displayed in the panel.

 ## Configuration